-Kathryn M. Sutton, Energy Practice Group Leader, represents clients on the full range of issues involving the operation of existing nuclear power plants, as well as on NRC license renewals regulations and new plant license requirements.
+Kathryn M. Sutton, Energy Practice leader, represents clients on the full range of issues involving the operation of existing nuclear power plants as well as on NRC license renewals regulations and new plant license requirements.
 She also advises international utilities on U.S. regulatory initiatives.

 Alex S. Polonsky focuses on energy and environmental law.
-His energy practice includes advising on NRC license renewal, power uprates, decommissioning, and enforcement proceedings, as well as nuclear export-related matters.
-His environmental practice includes advising clients on shale gas development and litigation and enforcement related to CERCLA and the National Environmental Policy Act (NEPA).
+His energy practice includes advising on NRC license renewal, power uprates, decommissioning, and enforcement proceedings as well as nuclear export-related matters.
+His environmental practice includes advising clients on shale gas development and litigation and enforcement related to CERCLA and the National Environmental Policy Act.

-Mark R. Haskell represents clients in FERC matters, including investigations, litigation and related court appeals, and in CFTC investigations.
-His clients include natural gas and power marketers, local distribution companies, end users, producers, industrial consumers, and LNG and shale gas developers.
+Mark R. Haskell represents clients in FERC matters, including investigations, litigation, and related court appeals, and in CFTC investigations.
+His clients include natural gas and power marketers, local distribution companies, end users, producers, industrial consumers, and liquefied natural gas and shale gas developers.

-Kenneth M. Kulak advises clients on the development and negotiation of power purchase agreements, renewable energy credit contracts, EPC (engineering, procurement and construction) and O&M agreements, and the purchase, sale, and financing of renewable energy projects.
+Kenneth M. Kulak advises clients on the development and negotiation of power purchase agreements, renewable energy credit contracts, EPC (engineering, procurement, and construction) and O&M (operation and maintenance) agreements, and the purchase, sale, and financing of renewable energy projects.
 He also advises utilities on renewable portfolio standard compliance, procurement design, retail electricity markets, energy efficiency, and demand response programs.

 Labor and employment, workforce relations, and compensation

-We regularly represent and advise employers on all aspects of labor and employment law related to the DOL, the NLRB, the Equal Employment Opportunity Commission (EEOC), and other federal agencies.
-This breadth of practice lends our clients the capacity to monitor, anticipate, assess, and respond to issues from the United States Congress, federal agencies, and the White House, including matters such as labor law reform and the impact of U.S. healthcare policy changes, both of which can affect the collective bargaining process.
+We regularly represent and advise employers on all aspects of labor and employment law related to the DOL, the NLRB, the Equal Employment Opportunity Commission, and other federal agencies.
+This breadth of practice lends our clients the capacity to monitor, anticipate, assess, and respond to issues from the U.S. Congress, federal agencies, and the White House, including matters such as labor law reform and the impact of U.S. healthcare policy changes, both of which can affect the collective bargaining process.